 To make this pasta dish healthier, I recommend swapping out the traditional pasta for a chickpea pasta, like Banza brand.
 For an even healthier, low-carb option, substitute with spaghetti squash.

-If you loved this delicious Shrimp Rossini pasta, check out some of my other recipes:
+If you loved this delicious Shrimp Rossini pasta, check out some of my other pasta recipes:

 Here’s a few more of my shrimp recipes: